aditijantikar/PDElearning--Chemotaxis-Introduced/PDEFIND/Chemotaxis README.md

 Note: Some files (PINN and ANN - SINDy) are computationally intensive and may not run efficiently on a standard CPU.
 For those cases, running them on Google Colab is recommended.

 The chemotaxis.npz files can be found in the data_denoising/data folder.
-The other files are in the PDEFIND Folder
+The other files are in the data_denoising Folder

 The order of running is: 1) g e n e r a t e _ c h e m o t a x i s. py 2) g e n e r a t e _ c h e m o t a x i s _ d e r i v a t i v e s . py 3) s i n d y _ c h e m o t a x i s _ m o d e l . py 4) p i n n _ c h e m o t a x i s . py 5) a n n _ d e n o i s e r . py